kunigami/kunigami.github.io/blog/_posts/2023-07-10-on-lifetime.md

   <img src="{{resources_path}}/lifetime.png" alt="AI Generated image depicting Lifetime" />
 </figure>

-There were several topics I ran into recently around the theme of *Lifetime* in different contexts.
+There were several topics I ran into recently around the theme of *Lifetime* but in different contexts.
 I myself had thoughts on this regarding this blog, so this post is a collection of commentaries on these topics.

 <!--more-->